 Terming the action of the opposite parties as illegal, the complainant filed complaint before the District Forum seeking direction to the opposite parties to restore her the plot in question and to adjust 10% already deducted amount towards the price of the plot.
-She further prayed for grant of compensation to the tune of Rs.20,000/- for mental agony and Rs.5500/- as litigation expenses.
+She further prayed for grant of compensation to the tune of Rs.100000/- for deficiently are service; Rs.20,000/- for mental agony and Rs.5500/- as litigation expenses.

-Statement filed before the District Forum, it was pleaded by the opposite parties that after allotment of the plot in question was made to the complainant, the offer of the possession of the plot was made to her after completing the development works.
+Upon mance, the complaint was contested by the opposite parties.
+In their written statement filed terbre the District Forum, it was pleaded by the opposite parties that after the allotment of the plot in question was made to the complainant, the offer of the possession of the plot was made to her after completing the development works.
 They justified the additional amount demanded from the complainant on account of enhanced land compensation.
 They further pleaded that as the complainant had voluntarily surrendered the plot, the opposite parties had rightly deduced 10% of the total deposited amount and refunded the balance amount to the complainant as per the rules, regulations and policy of the opposite parties.
 Accordingly, it was prayed that the complaint merited dismissal.